top of page

 Sea vegetables have traditionally been used in Asia to treat heart disease and thyroid problems, and recent scientific research is showing positive findings related to cancer, immune function, and overall inflammation.

-Today, most Westernized societies use and ingest seaweed in everyday life in the form of alginates, agars, and carrageenan's (starches and thickening agents), which are found in many foods and pharmaceuticals.
+Today, most Westernized societies use and ingest seaweed in everyday life as alginates, agars, and carrageenans (starches and thickening agents), which are found in many foods and pharmaceuticals.

-Sea vegetables are available in many food shops, usually in a dried form, which makes them ideal for long-term storage.
-Some sea vegetables, such as dulse, wakame, nori, and sea lettuce can be tender enough to eat raw or after a brief soaking; some such as arame need light cooking by boiling or steaming, while others such as kombu and hijiki require longer cooking times by sautéing or simmering.
+Sea vegetables, usually dried, are available in many food shops, making them ideal for long-term storage.
+Some sea vegetables, such as dulse, wakame, nori, and sea lettuce, can be tender enough to eat raw or after a brief soaking; some, such as arame, need light cooking by boiling or steaming, while others, such as kombu and hijiki, require longer cooking times by sautéing or simmering.
 All sea vegetables expand after soaking, so do not use too much.

 From an Ayurvedic perspective, seaweed has the energetics of being salty and warming and is reducing to especially Vata and Kapha, but the heat can increase the Pitta Dosha.
-Seaweeds bio-medical actions include being an anti-inflammatory, anti-cancer, anticoagulant, antithrombotic, antiviral, and are potent antioxidants.
-They are used for detoxification, to improve circulation, to lowers cholesterol, balance minerals deficiencies, control the growth of bacteria and candida, balance. thyroid function and promotes elimination.
+Seaweed's bio-medical actions include anti-inflammatory, anti-cancer, anticoagulant, antithrombotic, antiviral, and potent antioxidant.
+They are used for detoxification, improving circulation, lowering cholesterol, balancing mineral deficiencies, controlling the growth of bacteria and candida, and promoting thyroid function and elimination.

 Recent Posts